-A Fumigation Management Plan must be written for all fumigations prior to actual treatment (see Section 11).

-- 1. A fumigation zone must be established as per Section 7, FUMIGATION ZONE REQUIREMENTS. - 2.
-When possible, conduct tarpaulin fumigations outside.
-Do not contaminate natural waterway, wetlands (swamps, bogs, marshes, potholes, etc.) or municipal wastewater collections systems. - 3.
+- 1. A Fumigation Management Plan must be written for all fumigations prior to actual treatment (see Section 11). - 2.
+A fumigation zone must be established as per Section 7, FUMIGATION ZONE REQUIREMENTS. - When possible, conduct tarpaulin fumigations outside.
+Do not conduct outdoor fumigation of commodities in the proximity of wildlife areas.

 Use of plastic sheeting or tarpaulins to cover commodities is one of the easiest and least expensive means for providing relatively gas tight enclosures which are very well suited for fumigation.
-The volume of these enclosures may vary widely from a few cubic feet, for example, a fumigation tarpaulin placed over a small stack of bagged commodity, to a plastic bunker storage capable of holding 22000 kL (600,000 bushels) of grain or more. - An enclosure suitable for fumigation may be formed by covering bulk or packaged commodity with poly sheeting.
+The volume of these enclosures may vary widely from a few cubic feet, for example, a fumigation tarpaulin placed over a small stack of bagged commodity, to a plastic bunker storage capable of holding 22000 kL (600,000 bushels) of grain or more.

+An enclosure suitable for fumigation may be formed by covering bulk or packaged commodity with poly sheeting.
 The sheets may be taped together to provide a sufficient width of material to ensure that adequate sealing is obtained.
 If the material rests on soil or flooring of wood or other porous material, it should be repositioned onto poly prior to covering for fumigation.
 The plastic covering of the pile may be sealed to the floor using sand or water snakes, by shoveling soil or sand onto the ends of the plastic covering or by other suitable procedures.
 The poly covering should be reinforced by tape or other means around any sharp corners or edges in the stack so as to reduce the risk of tearing.
 Use plastic sheeting or tarpaulins of at least 4 mil thickness.
 Thicker poly sheeting is recommended to reduce the potential for loss of fumigant.
-Care should be taken to see that the plastic sheeting is not allowed to cover the Phostoxin® and prevent contact with moist air or confine the gas. - 4.
-Place fumigation warning placards at conspicuous points on the enclosure and along the fumigation zone perimeter as per Section 10, PLACARDING OF FUMIGATION AREAS. - Wear appropriate respiratory protection while handling Phostoxin® products as per the instructions outlined in Section 6, RESPIRATORY PROTECTION and Section 9, APPLICATOR AND WORKER EXPOSURE.